MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 The following tables show which AI Builder features are available in each region, and the release status (general availability or preview) for each feature.
 A dash (-) indicates that the feature isn't available.

 > [!NOTE]
-> For a view of what's planned for AI Builder, including new features, release status, and regional availability, go to the [AI Builder release plans](/power-platform-release-plan/2020wave1/ai-builder/).
+> View what is planned for AI Builder, including new features, release status, and regional availability, in [AI Builder release plans](/power-platform-release-plan/2020wave1/ai-builder/).

 ### Custom models